eslam-gomaa/virt-backup/README.md

 | `Debian 11`   |![](https://jenkins.demo.devops-caffe.com/jenkins/buildStatus/icon?job=virt-backup%2Fmaster&config=debian11)|

+> Note for Debian 11 Users (Consider this opened issue)
+> ---
-**Note for Debian users:** backups using the `--with-snapshots`, or `-s` option will succeed but restoring the backup fails.
+> **Note for Debian users:** backups using the `--with-snapshots`, or `-s` option will succeed but restoring the backup fails.
 [See this issue](https://github.com/eslam-gomaa/virt-backup/issues/4) for more details on the matter.
 For now, make sure you omit the with snapshots option flag when creating a backup.
 Everything else works perfectly.

 ---